 Donor retention and acquisition is on the mind of most nonprofits…

 …and if it isn’t on yours, it should be.
-CCS’s 2022 Philanthropy Pulse survey report asked organizations about the top challenges they are facing today.
-Respondents said that donor acquisition and retention are among their top three greatest challenges (53% and 41%, respectively).
+CCS’s 2022 Philanthropy Pulse survey report asked organizations about the top challenges they face today.
+Respondents said donor acquisition and retention are among their top three greatest challenges (53% and 41%, respectively).

 While there might be solace in knowing your organization is not alone in thinking through these strategies, these responses indicate that acquiring and retaining donors will be as competitive as ever.